TRASIMENO MUSIC FESTIVAL

 • Day 11 | Wednesday 1 July

-Spello and Spoleto
+Spello

 Departing Perugia for Spoleto today, we stop en route at the enchanting medieval town of Spello.
 Set in a bucolic landscape at the southern foot of Mount Subasio and forged from Subasio’s pink-hued stone, Spello is simply one of the most beautiful towns in the entire region.
 Centuries of history and culture will unfold as we explore its ancient Roman gateways, Roman villas and mosaics, and its maze of flower-filled medieval streets, stone houses and noble palazzi.
-Our tour will include the Villa dei Mosaici, which boasts ten rooms of Roman mosaic floors, and remains on of the most important archaeological discoveries of the century, and the exquisite 16th-century Baglioni Chapel, entirely frescoed by the outstanding Umbrian artist Il Pinturicchio, whose Biblical scenes play out against a verdant Umbrian landscape.
+Our tour will include the Villa dei Mosaici, which boasts ten rooms of Roman mosaic floors, and remains one of the most important archaeological discoveries of the century, and the exquisite 16th-century Baglioni Chapel, entirely frescoed by the outstanding Umbrian artist Il Pinturicchio, whose Biblical scenes play out against a verdant Umbrian landscape.
 After Spello, we will continue to our base for the last five nights of our tour: the ravishing and culturally rich town of Spoleto.
 Once settled into our hotel, we’ll enjoy dinner together to finish the day.
 Overnight Spoleto (B, D)

 • Day 12 | Thursday 2 July